 Examples of accommodations include classroom adaptations, private testing rooms, alternate text formats, volunteer note-takers, accessible parking, test readers/scribes and sign language interpreters.
-Potential students requesting accommodations in their courses are encouraged to contact the Director of the Access Office, (573) 518-2152, before registering for courses.
-Early contact before the beginning of a semester is encouraged, since some accommodations may require additional time to be put in place.
+Potential students requesting accommodations in their courses are encouraged to contact the Director of the Access Office at (573) 518-2152 or email LLeftridge@MineralArea.edu before registering for courses.
+Early contact before the beginning of a semester is encouraged since some accommodations may require additional time to be put in place.
 More information regarding the Access Office can be found at https://mineralarea.edu/current-students/disability-support-services-access-office/.